Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Introduction

 We will work under the following assumption throughout the paper.

 \begin{assumption} Assume that the offspring distribution of $\bT$ is supported on $\{1, 2, \ldots\}$, its mean is given by $\mu>1$, and that one of the following conditions holds. \begin{enumerate}[(a)] \item (Finite variance case.)
 The offspring distribution of $\bT$ has finite variance $\sigma^2$.
 In this case set $\alpha=2$. \item (Stable case.)
-The offspring distribution of $\bT$ has infinite variance with stable (power-law) tails, meaning that there exist $c \in (0, \infty)$ and $\alpha \in (1,2)$ such that $\prb{|\bT_1| \geq x} \sim c x^{-\alpha}$ as $x \to \infty$ (and in this case we will use the subscript $\alpha$ to denote the dependence on $\alpha$). \end{enumerate} \end{assumption} We exclude the case $\alpha=2$ from case (b) above for ease of reading as this necessitates adding various logarithmic scaling corrections to all of the results.
+The offspring distribution of $\bT$ has infinite variance with stable (power-law) tails, meaning that there exist $c \in (0, \infty)$ and $\alpha \in (1,2)$ such that $\prb{|\bT_1| \geq x} \sim c x^{-\alpha}$ as $x \to \infty$ (and in this case we will use the subscript $\alpha$ to denote the dependence on $\alpha$). \end{enumerate} \end{assumption}

+\begin{remark} We exclude the case $\alpha=2$ from case (b) above for ease of reading as this necessitates adding various logarithmic scaling corrections to all of the results.
 However, in this setting the annealed scaling limit is again the CRT (this follows for example from \cite[Theorem 4.17]{kallenberg1997foundations} and \cite[Theorem 2.1.1, Theorem 2.3.1, Theorem 2.3.2]{duquesne2002random}) and our proof should apply in the quenched setting too.
-In addition, we anticipate that the assumption that $\bT$ has no leaves could be removed using the Harris decomposition of supercritical Galton--Watson trees, which decomposes such a tree into a supercritical core that has no leaves to which finite Galton--Watson trees are attached.
-However this would require some work and we decided not to pursue this in the present paper.
+Similarly, the proof should still work in exactly the same way on allowing for slowly-varying corrections to the offspring tails (and carrying these through the proofs).
+In addition, we anticipate that the assumption that $\bT$ has no leaves could be removed using the Harris decomposition of supercritical Galton--Watson trees, which decomposes such a tree conditioned to survive into a supercritical core that has no leaves (to which our main theorem applies) to which finite Galton--Watson trees are attached (see \cite[Proposition 5.28]{lyons2017probability}).
+However transferring the result would require some work and we decided not to pursue this in the present paper. \end{remark}

 Before stating the results, we recall an important result about $\bT$ itself, which plays a role in the first theorem.
 Let $\bT_n$ be the set of vertices at generation $n$ in $\bT$.
 It is well-known that there is a random variable $\bW$ such that